 these varying speeds.

-is the concept of movement (such as by a human)
+is the concept of a human having the ability to

-points in space, typically using a hypothetical device known as a time
+, typically using a hypothetical device known as a

-machine, in the form of a vehicle or of a portal connecting distant points
+, in the form of a vehicle or an entrance or portal connecting distant points

 in time.
 If you could separate Time from